Planning-Inspectorate/appeal-planning-decision/packages/forms-web-app/src/dynamic-forms/docs/s78-lpaq-journey.md

 ## Constraints, designations and other issues

 - boolean `/correct-appeal-type/` Is <appeal type with an or a> appeal the correct type of appeal?
-- boolean `/changes-listed-building/` Does the proposed development change a listed building?
+- boolean `/changes-listed-building/` Does the development change a listed building?
 - list-add-more `/changed-listed-buildings/` Add another building or site?

 ```js
 condition: () => questionHasAnswer(response, questions.changesListedBuilding, 'yes');
 ```

-- boolean `/affect-listed-building/` Does the proposed development affect the setting of listed buildings?
+- boolean `/affect-listed-building/` Does the alleged development affect the setting of listed buildings?
 - list-add-more `/affected-listed-buildings/` Add another building or site?

 ```js